 - If a child comes into school with a specific need, the school nurse will provide the relevant staff with training.
 The school also has trained first aiders within school.

-- School has a behaviour policy which is known, used and adhered to by all staff across the school.
+- School has a behaviour and relationships policy which is known, used and adhered to by all staff across the school.

-- Children who need specific support with their behaviour will be identified and support offered.
-This support will range from extra support in the classroom, to interventions and support from a Behavioural Support Specialist if required.
+- Children who need specific support with their social and emotional needs will be identified and support offered.
+This support will range from extra support in the classroom, to interventions, referrals and support from a Behavioural Support Specialist if required.